 If the equipment becomes soiled, it can be washed in cold water with a mild detergent.
-Soak the rope for about 30 minutes in a plastic tub of water with a mild detergent.
+Soak the rope for about 30 minutes in a plastic tub of water with a mild detergent that is safe to use with nylon and/or polyester.
 Do not use any cleaners with bleach or bleach substitutes.
-Rinse the rope thoroughly, It is recommended to pull it through a rope washer twice.
+Rinse the rope thoroughly.
+It is recommended to pull it through a rope washer twice.
 Do not use a pressure washer.
 Air dry in temperatures between 10° C and 30° C. Do not dry the equipment in direct sunlight or using an automatic dyer.
 Hang the rope in a cool, shady place to dry.
-Do not dry rope in the sun because of the damaging effects on the fibers from prolonged exposure to ultraviolet rays.
+Do not dry nylon or polyester products in the sun because of the damaging effects on the fibers from prolonged exposure to ultraviolet rays.